-Following an extensive period of research and development, the Materials Research Society, along with the National Science Foundation (NSF) and the Ontario Science Centre, developed Strange Matter–an interactive traveling exhibit with over a dozen hands-on experiences and an interactive website with supplemental materials.
+Following an extensive period of research and development, the Materials Research Society, with funding support from the National Science Foundation and major corporations, developed Strange Matter–an interactive traveling exhibit with over a dozen hands-on experiences and an a dynamic website with supplemental materials.

-The exhibit toured North America and China through 2015.
+Since 2003, the exhibition has toured North America, Asia and the Middle East.
 View the list of current and upcoming venues.
 You may want to contact with the host to see if there are opportunities to collaborate or volunteer.